What is the difference between the Pre-wrath Rapture view and the Post-tribulation Rapture view?

 As for your third point, another assumption by Post-tribbers is that "last day" must refer to the final 24-hour day of the 70th Week.
 Yet, in Scripture, the word "day" can mean something other than a 24-hour day.
 For instance, from God's perspective, a day can be as a thousand years (Psalm 90:4; 2 Peter 3:8).
 Furthermore, in three places, Isaiah equated God's "day of vengeance" with a year of time (Isaiah 34:8, 61:2, 63:4).

 I completely reject the notion that the "day of the Lord" will be merely a 24-hour, solar day.
 Rather, I believe that the "day of the Lord" will begin with the year-long "day of vengeance" (the final year of the 70th Week), during which the seven trumpet judgments will transpire.
 The Fifth Trumpet Judgment, alone, will continue for five months (Revelation 9:5,10) during that year.
 The "day of the Lord" will continue and will encompass the 1,000-year Millennium or thousand years (Psalm 90:4; 2 Peter 3:8), during which Jesus will rule and reign on the earth.
-That will be the Lord's "day" of being in direct charge and command of everyone and everything in the world, as He sits as King over the earth (Zechariah 14:9) in the millennial Temple in Jerusalem.
+That will be the Lord's "day" of being in direct charge and command of everyone and everything in the world, as He reigns as King over the earth (Zechariah 14:9) from the millennial Temple in Jerusalem.